Next week I will be publishing on my web-site and

 make the information public.
 The order covered the

+governor’s office and the contingency fund.
 “This is just one more example of Don Siegelman saying

 one thing publicly and doing another thing privately,” opined